Evermeet: Island of Elves

 Evermeet: Island of Elves is a fantasy novel by Elaine Cunningham, set in the world of the Forgotten Realms, and based on the Dungeons & Dragons role-playing game.
 It was published in hardcover in April 1998 and in paperback in March 1999.

 Plot summary

-The Island of Evermeet is a refuge for the elves, which faced hordes capable of destroying empires, and was in turn threatened by pirates, mercenaries, wizards, elves and renegades swarms of dragons.
-The novel gives us fragments of the history of the island kingdom, from its inception to the present day, while the drow launch a devastating attack.
+Evermeet: Island of Elves is a novel about the Island of Evermeet, a refuge for the elves against evil hordes large enough to destroy empires, and under threat from pirates, mercenaries, wizards, renegade elves and groups of dragons.
+The novel presents pieces of history from the settlement of the island kingdom up to the present day, where the drow begin a destructive attack.

 Reception

+Evermeet: Island of Elves appeared on the 2024 Game Rant "31 Best Dungeons & Dragons Novels, Ranked" list at #29.

 One reviewer commented: "Evermeet Island of Elves by Elaine Cunningham is basically THE history of the elven races and their homelands within the Forgotten Realms world."